AlisahibAmiraslan/Blog-Website-PERN/README.md

 ## for backend "npm run server"

-in backend folder create .env file and insert
+in backend folder create .env file and insert your Postgresql Database and jwt token secret

 website url is:   https://blog-website-pern.vercel.app/